Stargazers-Consulting-LLC/creampie/cream.md

 Cash Rules Everything Around Me Project: Investing in Everyone

-CREAMPIE is a radical experiment in vibes.
+CREAMPIE is a radical experiment in development, AI tooling and personal finance.
 A truly open source platform for financial planning.

 Most Americans can't cover an emergency expense and that's bullshit.

+It's also a crass joke, because i thought it was funny at the time.

 ## Truly Open